sfajfer/Master-of-Gu/gu index/Gu Index.md

 Health: 11

-Food: <!-- TODO ->
+Food: 1 hour of direct sunlight

 Keywords: [**Sustained**]

-Effect: If your current rank is equal to or below the rank of Breath Concealment Gu, the aura of your primeval essence is suppressed to a rank and stage of your choosing, as long as the target cultivation is below your own.
+Effect: If your current rank is equal to or below the rank of Breath Concealment Gu, the aura of your primeval essence is suppressed to a rank and stage of your choosing below your own cultivation while sustained.
 Your primeval essence's outward appearance remains as it was, however, so effects that glimpse inside your aperture will see your true cultivation.
+Sustaining this Gu does not count towards your number of currently sustained Gu.

 :::
 \newpage